flaktack/systemd-resolved-docker/README.md

 4. `<service>.<project>.<default_domain>`, `<service>.<project>`,
    `<container_number>.<service>.<project>.<default_domain>`, `<container_number>.<service>.<project>`

-   If `docker-compose` is then names will be generated based on the service and project's names.
+   If `docker-compose` is used then names will be generated based on the service and project names.
 If a service has multiple containers then the reply will contain all instances:
    ```sh
    host   webserver.someproject.docker                        #   webserver.someproject.docker has address 172.16.238.3